yanbixing/Data-Science-Knowledge-Notes/deep_learning/training_techniques/batch_normalization.md

 - Why BN could solve the problem?
   - BN is equivalent to another mapping process/layer, this process will learn to transform the input data into the the most suitable scale.
     - I.e.$x_{output} = \gamma x_{input} + \beta $, the $(\gamma, \beta)$ is learned during training.
+      - Support Ref: [MLMastery](https://machinelearningmastery.com/batch-normalization-for-training-of-deep-neural-networks): "These parameters are learned by..."
   - <div  align="center"><img src=./techniques_asset/batch_normalization_fig_1.png style = "zoom:30%"></div>
 - Effect of BN:
   - Accelerate the training.
 (Of course, it is BN's target)